Generative Engine Optimization (GEO): What you need to know

 Getting your content AI ready

 No one knows exactly how search and discovery will evolve, but smart teams are already building for both GEO and SEO: creating self-contained, clearly worded outputs that work across both search and AI-driven platforms.
-Making your content easier to read, regardless of who that reader is, will never be a wasted effort.
+Making your content easier to digest, regardless of who comes across it, will never be a wasted effort.

 A screenshot of Claude